JoelGRod/Algorithms/README.md

 * Ex 48: Given an users array return most common hobbies

-* Ex 49: Given a string return characters that only appears once and the first one of them.
+* Ex 49: Given a string return characters that only appears once and the first one of them

+* Ex 50: Given an object return true or false if it has an specific property

+* Ex 51: Given a number return how many loops it has

+* Ex 52: Given a number array return two new ones with even and odd